 The councils by which the policies of Europe have been determined have, indeed, been bodies of the most anomalous kind.
 The arbitrary Governments have enjoyed an overwhelming preponderance.
 While it is war time, England can make good her stand, and defend her own.
 On the field of battle her steel and iron votes have often carried the day.
 But when the battle is over, and it is peace, the subject of debate is referred to a Congress; and then constitutional England gets outvoted.
 Or she does worse-being outvoted, she conceals her want of power by truckling, and appears to connive at spoliation which she detests.
 She did so, Lord Aberdeen tells us, when she surrendered so much to Russia on Turkish ground in 1829.
 Let us hope that she did no worse when she surrendered Poland for partition.
 At all events, England would no longer willingly consent to the same surrenders now.
 But she might be outvoted.
 At such a time, then, the support of America would be doubly valuable in regaining for liberal or constitutional England the confidence of liberal and republican parties in Europe, and in counterbalancing the extreme of Absolutism.
-The diversities of the Congress would be It would no longer be constitutional England, solitary amidst arbitrary Governments; but in the Congress we should have represented arbitrary Austria, if still arbitrary, doctrinaire Prussia, absolute Russia, absolute and yet popular France, constitutional England, republican America.
+The diversities of the Congress would be neutralized by increasing the variety.
+It would no longer be constitutional England, solitary amidst arbitrary Governments; but in the Congress we should have represented arbitrary Austria, if still arbitrary, doctrinaire Prussia, absolute Russia, absolute and yet popular France, constitutional England, republican America.
 The flag which represents the nationality of the world could not fail in that assemblage to afford shelter for a new spirit of European nationality.
-That the peoples can have power would be evidenced by the representative in Congress; and let us add, that it might be no misfortune for the Emperor Nicholas.
-The Sturge expedition to St. Petersburg was the last and finest specimen of the moral force belief that the world has witnessed.
-Nicholas has cured us of the delusion; but if we profit by the war, we owe its results to different authors.
+That the peoples can have power would be evidenced by the representative in Congress; and let us add, that it might be no misfortune for the "Patriot" party on the Continent if Republican principles happened to be offended in the person of the American representative.